-Another advantage is that the alternate background noise correction can reduce background corrected source levels by 1 to 2 dB relative to standard corrections that are capped because of background noise within 6 to 10 dB of measured source level.
 The reduction of background corrected source levels relative to capped standard background noise corrections depends on background noise steadiness and proximity to measured source level, as well as the standard being followed.
-A statistical margin term in the alternate background noise correction.
+A statistical margin term in the alternate background noise correction based on a characterization of measured background noise allows the additional reduction.
 It is expected that manufacturers will find the alternate background noise correction appealing because it provides background corrected source levels that are minimized while also statistically bounding the true source.

-Finally, the alternate background noise correction has the appeal of providing a path towards eliminating the inconsistent background noise corrections and the chamber precision penalty in the applicable standards.
+Finally, the alternate background noise correction has the appeal of providing a path towards eliminating the inconsistent background noise corrections and the chamber grade penalty in the applicable standards.
 By being sensitive to both the steadiness and proximity of background noise to measured source level, the alternate background noise correction upper bounds the true source level in a manner that is applicable to background noise conditions that are stationary across measured source and background noise sampling, without recourse to heuristic caps that can vary by standard.
-By adopting the alternate background noise correction in place of the standard corrections, future standards will prescribe background corrected source levels for various chambers, frequency weightings and bandwidths that are consistent and comparable to one another and free of the chamber precision penalty.
+By adopting the alternate background noise correction in place of the standard corrections, future standards will prescribe background corrected source levels for various chambers, frequency weightings and bandwidths that are consistent and comparable to one another and free of the chamber grade penalty.